 That’s a powerful statement but think about it for a minute.
 If you’re constantly stressed, overworking, or bashing yourself mentally, doesn’t that interfere with your ability to receive love?

-Being our best self takes effort and focus.
+Criticizing is easy; being our best self takes effort and focus.

 You might wonder why we complain or criticize when we could just as easily acknowledge the good things in ourselves or our partner.

 If you berate yourself, you'll most likely be critical of your partner.
 What we do to ourselves, we most often do to others.
 Practice creates a habit.
 The choice is yours what habit you create.

-Try an experiment for one week.
-Commit to be kinder to yourself while celebrating your accomplishments no matter how small.
+Commit to being kinder to yourself while celebrating your accomplishments no matter how small.
 Interrupt negative self-talk and replace it with encouraging words.
-For instance, if you degrade yourself mentally or verbally, require yourself to think of three things you admire or love about yourself whenever you catch self-criticism.
+For instance, if you criticize yourself mentally or verbally, require yourself to think of three things you admire or love about yourself whenever you catch self-criticism.

-How to Change Criticism to Appreciation
+How to Change Criticism to Appreciation and Words of Affirmation

 A predominant reason we gravitate to criticism is that the brain seeks to keep us safe.
 And the brain also looks to be better every day, searching and finding what’s wrong to improve our lives.
-These prevalent tendencies often become the road well traveled.
+These prevalent tendencies often become the road well-traveled.
 The good news is that you can retrain your brain to appreciate and make appreciation your new habit.
 Appreciation for yourself and your partner will nurture your relationship and marriage tremendously.

 Replace negative thinking patterns with positivity through gratitude.
 Train yourself to practice gratitude daily.
 Practicing gratitude rivets your mind to search for the good instead of the negative.
 Do it enough and it becomes a habit.

 Look for the traits you love and appreciate about your partner.
 Then appreciate those noteworthy qualities of your partner first mentally.
 Next, let them know, too.
 If you do this simple act regularly, you'll see a new openness and ease blossom between you.
-By appreciating your partner more, you'll discover a new light heartedness.
+By appreciating your partner more, you'll discover a new light-heartedness.
 You'll be more relaxed and receptive to love's gifts.